Indianapolis Water Quality at a Glance

 Request Water Testing

-Contact Citizens Energy Group at (317) 924-3311 or visit citizensenergygroup.com to schedule free water quality testing.
-Testing is particularly recommended for homes built before 1986.
+Contact Citizens Energy Group at (317) 924-3311 or visit citizensenergygroup.com to request a free lead sampling kit — especially important if you received a lead service line notification letter.
+Testing is particularly recommended for homes built before 1950.
+Check our water alert news for any new Indiana advisories.

 Check for Lead Service Lines